 Throughout any divorce or separation, matters involving children are stressful.
 New Jersey family court wants to ensure that children are taken care of correctly and that their lives are disrupted as little as possible.
 This means that deciding child support is an important step of the process.

-I am Melinda L. Singer, Esq.
-Having been through a divorce with children myself, I understand that while the children are everyone’s priority, that does not make it easy to determine matters such as support and visitation.
-However, I am a board-certified family law attorney, giving me a unique ability to help you navigate the process for your family.
+I am Melinda L. Singer, Esquire Having been through a divorce with children myself, I understand that while the children are everyone’s priority, that does not make it easy to determine matters such as support and parenting time.
+However, I am a Board-Certified family law attorney, giving me a unique ability to help you navigate the process for your family.

 How Child Support Is Determined